nuonco/byoc/byoc-nuon/README.md

 ### Okta

-## Step 1: Create in Okta an "OIDC Application
+## Step 1: Create in Okta an "OIDC Application"
 - Name -  Choose any name
 - Sign In Redirect = `<your auth0 tenant>/login/callback`
 - Trusted Origins = `<your public domain>`